 What if you could not only guarantee a more accurate enforcement strategy, but also a mobile way for residents to register new vehicles and obtain guest parking passes?

-With Parking Boss, you can.
+With Parking Boss, you can easily set up a smart parking system.
 The virtual Parking Attendant lets residents and guests create parking permits instantly on their smartphones or computers.
 If residents invite friends or family to visit, they can handle the guest registration for them or give their guests the passcode that is unique to their unit for registration.
 This puts guest parking in the residents’ hands and takes away the hassle of obtaining a guest parking permit from the management office.
 Maintain social distancing and a sense of accountability with tech built specifically for parking.

 It seems silly to offer reserved spaces that you have no way of enforcing other than with pen and paper promises or spreadsheet space assignments.
 It’s easy to keep a history of vehicles, enforcement actions, complaints, and visitor permit registrations when it’s all saved on a cloud-based platform.
 With Smart Decals on every registered resident vehicle, a quick scan of the decal will tell you if the vehicle is parked where it should be.
 As a way to create accountability, residents can scan Smart Decals to see whether the car parked in their space really belongs.